juanluispaz/ts-sql-query/docs/queries/sql-fragments.md

 }
 ```

-You will define the function `bitwiseShiftLeft` that receives two `int` as argument and returns an `int`; this arguments can be numbers or elements in the database that represents integer numbers.
-If you create the argument using the function `valueArg` instead of the `arg` function, the defined function only will accept values but not elements of the database.
+You will define the function `bitwiseShiftLeft` that receives two `int` as argument and returns an `int`; these arguments can be numbers or elements in the database that represent integer numbers.
+If you create the argument using the function `valueArg` instead of the `arg` function, the defined function will accept values only but not database elements.
 You can use the defined function as a regular database function in your query.

 ```ts
 const bitwiseMovements = 1;